cloudflare/embed-box/docs/new-targets.md

 The `static` attributes are metadata that inform EmbedBox about the target.
 Unlike the usual project style, `static` attributes require a semicolon after each declaration.

+- `icon` is a logo in the format of an SVG string.
 - `id` is a unique, dashes-between-words identifier.
 - `supports` is the used to determine whether the target can render given the [EmbedBox's options](http://embedbox.io/#plugins).
 - `label` is the human readable identifier.